Skip to content

 write.csv(res_viz, file = "de_results/de_result_table.csv")

-In the Experimental Design section, we emphasized the importance of estimating the log2 fold change threshold using a statistical power calculation, rather than selecting it arbitrarily.
+In the Experimental Design section, we emphasised the importance of estimating the log2 fold change threshold using a statistical power calculation, rather than selecting it arbitrarily.
 This approach ensures that the chosen threshold is statistically appropriate and tailored to the specifics of the experiment.
-However, since we are working with simulated data for demonstration purposes, we will use a padj (adjusted p-value) threshold of 0.05 and consider genes with a log2 fold change greater than 1 or lower than -1 as differentially expressed.
+However, since we are working with simulated data for demonstration purposes, we will use a padj threshold of 0.05 and consider genes with a log2 fold change of at least 1 or -1 as differentially expressed.

 #### Extract significant DE genes from the results ####

-# Filter the results to include only significantly differentially expressed genes with an adjusted p-value (padj) less than 0.05 and a log2foldchange greater than 1 or less than -1
+# Filter the results to include only significantly DE genes with a padj less than 0.05 and a log2FoldChange of at least 1 or -1

 resSig <- subset(res_viz, padj < 0.05 & abs(log2FoldChange) > 1)